OT-CONTAINER-KIT/redis-operator/docs/content/en/docs/Getting Started/Sentinel/_index.md

 ## Helm Installation

-In redis sentinel mode, we deploy redis as a single StatefulSet pod that means ease of setup but no complexity, no high availability, and no resilience.
+In redis sentinel mode, we deploy redis sentinel as a highly available monitoring solution that provides automatic failover, monitoring, and configuration management for Redis instances.

 Installation can be easily done via `helm` command: